renwinping/qusageplot/README.md

 thus making it easy to make out when used to be icons.

-`QUsagePlot::setThemeColor` is used to set the theme color, the input should be the color of the border, the rest of everything will be hanled automatically to match the border color.
+`QUsagePlot::setThemeColor` is used to set the theme color, the input should be the color of the border, the rest of everything will be handled automatically to match the border color.

 ### Add real-time data
 Data is added via `QUsagePlot::addData(double data)`, by calling this method, `data` is added to